filipecsoares/git-in-rust/README.md

 Each command is implemented as a separate struct that implements a `Command` trait, following the strategy pattern.
 This design makes it easy to add new commands.

-## Disclaimer

-Please note that this is a simplified version and doesn't handle all the cases that a real Git implementation would need to handle.
-It's meant for educational purposes only.

 ## How to Run

 1. **Compile the Program**